The following diagrams give the theorems involving the exterior angles of triangles. Scroll down the page for more examples and solutions.

-The following video gives a definition of exterior angles and shows how to find the unknown exterior angle of a triangle
+What is an exterior angle and how to find the unknown exterior angle of a triangle?

-This video provides a two column proof of the sum of the exterior angles of a triangle is 360 degree.
+Two column proof of the sum of the exterior angles of a triangle is 360 degrees.

 Rotate to landscape screen format on a mobile phone or small tablet to use the Mathway widget, a free math problem solver that answers your questions with step-by-step explanations.

 You can use the free Mathway calculator and problem solver below to practice Algebra or other math topics.
 Try the given examples, or type in your own problem and check your answer with the step-by-step explanations.

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.